CS126SP20/Cinder-Othello/DEVELOPMENT.md

  - **05/03/2020** Completed README.md with instructions on how to play the game and more instructions/details on the set-up of the game.
 Finalized logic.cc and logic.h to move appropriate methods from my_app.
-    - [] Add documentation in header files for methods
+    - [x] Add documentation in header files for methods
     - [x] Delete any unused code that is commented out

  - **05/04/2020** Added constants throughout the code to eliminate any use of magic numbers and allow for repeatability.
-Also, added comments throughout the code where the code may have been complex.
+Also, I added comments throughout the code where the code may have been complex.

+ - **05/06/2020** Added proper documentation for methods in logic.h.
+    - [] Review all files in the code to ensure they are up to standard
+    - [] Submit the project to Gradescope!